Is Nicotinamide Riboside Really An Anti-Aging Supplement?

 Researchers already knew of two vitamins that began the chemical process to increase NAD: niacin and nicotinamide.
 These were discovered in the 1930s and used to treat pellagra, a potentially deadly B3 deficiency disease.

 Niacin would also go on to be a treatment for high cholesterol in the 1950s.
 However, people found that ingesting Niacin in high doses sometimes resulted in an annoying skin flush that was both irritating and unsightly.
-Nicotinamide (or NAM) didn’t cause the skin flush and could in theory provide a lot of the same benefits, but it inhibited the activation of these very important longevity proteins known as sirtuins.
+Nicotinamide (or NAM) didn’t cause the skin flush and could in theory provide a lot of the same benefits, but it inhibited the activation of important cellular repair promoting proteins known as sirtuins.
 Neither nicotinamide nor niacin were as effective as researchers were hoping they’d be.

 Although these two vitamins were NAD precursors, they weren’t ideal solutions.
 With niacin’s negative side effects, and the relative effectiveness of NAM, researchers still didn’t have a good enough vitamin supplement for increasing NAD levels.